NidhitheCoder/reactDeveloper-2020/readme.md

 #### Utility Functions

 - Utility functions alow us to keep our files clean and organise functions that we may need in multiple file in one location.

+#### 2 Types of Selectors
+  - Input selector : That doesn't use createSelector.
+  - Output selector : That does use input selector and createSelector.